 All are invited to the Los Angeles Archivists Collective Community Planning Meeting on Monday, November 6th at 7:00 pm at LACMA's Art + Technology Lab, located in the Balch Art Research Library.

 5905 Wilshire Blvd.

 Directions and parking info can be found here.
 We suggest parking in the Spaulding/Wilshire lot which is free after 7pm.

+Assemble outside of the staff entrance, located directly across Wilshire from the Spaulding parking lot.
 When everyone arrives we will be escorted to the library.
 Anyone arriving later can check in with the guard at the staff entrance and they will call the library to have someone come get you.

 Meeting Minutes will be posted to the LAAC Google Group.
 Anyone unable to attend is encouraged to email agenda items to firstname.lastname@example.org

-The group will meet on Wednesday, April 19, 2017, from 6:30-8 pm at Alcove Cafe (1929 Hillhurst Ave, Los Angeles 90027).
+Join the LAAC Book Club for a meeting on Wednesday, November 29 from 6:30-8 pm on the back patio at Stories Books and Cafe in Echo Park (1716 Sunset Blvd, 90026).
 Participants to the Book Club will be capped at 12.
 Please email email@example.com to reserve a spot.

 We will be getting into the development of modern historiography by reading Dust: The Archive and Cultural History by British historian Carolyn Steedman, setting a backdrop for discussion of more recent efforts guiding inclusive historical interpretation and community archive practices with some postmodern theory and semiotics thrown in.
 Hope to see you there!

 Can’t make the meeting, but are still reading the articles?
 Let us know!

 October 14, 2017 - Comments Off on Preserving Pico: A Community Workshop on the Preservation of Photographs